 Though there are broadly adopted capability maturity models for other areas of IT (e.g., CMMI, COBIT, NHS Infrastructure Maturity Model), a widely accepted CTI capability maturity model has not yet emerged.
 Some excellent work is ongoing at the TUDelft Cyber Threat Intelligence Lab [1] and within ENISA [2,3], but no de facto model exists.

-The EclecticIQ CTI Capability Maturity Model (C2M2) for organizational intelligence is inspired by the great work of Robert M. Clark (author of "Intelligence Analysis: A Target-Centric Approach"), CPNI/CERT- UK's publications on threat intelligence, and the iSIGHT Partners Threat Intelligence Maturity Model.
+The EclecticIQ CTI Capability Maturity Model (CTI - CMM) for organizational intelligence is inspired by the great work of Robert M. Clark (author of "Intelligence Analysis: A Target-Centric Approach"), CPNI/CERT- UK's publications on threat intelligence, and the iSIGHT Partners Threat Intelligence Maturity Model.

-Like other capability maturity models (e.g., CMMI), the C2M2 establishes a five-level (stage) assessment scale that measures your maturity across eight distinct CTI capabilities.
+Like other capability maturity models (e.g., CMMI), the CTI - CMM establishes a five-level (stage) assessment scale that measures your maturity across eight distinct CTI capabilities.

 Overall, the model covers three broad areas (See Figure 1):